by Jacqueline Mason

 research they are doing regarding exercise and its impact on cancer.

-brand new or being used in a brand new way, there's no guarantee of the drug's effectiveness or favorable results.
+By nature, clinical drug trials are something of a gamble.
+Since the drug itself is either brand new or being used in a brand new way, there's no guarantee of the drug's effectiveness or favorable results.

 Reasons to be hopeful